 The Legacy Of The Omega Speedmaster As Told Through Its Contemporary Executions

-Seventy years since its inception, the Omega Speedmaster has proven to be an enduring classic.
+Nearly seventy years since its inception, the Omega Speedmaster has proven to be an enduring classic.
 We examine its legacy and take a look at some highlights from the current crop of Speedmasters.

-It has been 70 years since this particular icon was born, one of horology’s most enduring legacies.
+It has been almost 70 years since this particular icon was born, one of horology’s most enduring legacies.
 In 1957, Omega released the ‘Professional’ line, no-nonsense, high-performing tool watches that included the Seamaster, the Railmaster, and the very first Speedmaster.
-Here was a chronograph that was marketed towards motorsports enthusiasts, and one of its defining traits was that the tachymeter markings—a scale that allows quick conversion of elapsed seconds into speed—were printed not on the dial, but on the external bezel.
+The latter was a chronograph that was marketed towards motorsports enthusiasts, and one of its defining traits was that the tachymeter markings—a scale that allows quick conversion of elapsed seconds into speed—were printed not on the dial, but on the external bezel.
 This was a world first.

 Most of the Speedmaster’s notoriety, however, was gained in the 1960s, when it was an integral part of the Space Race—a period in which the United States and the Soviet Union duelled for technological supremacy through rockets, spaceflight, and, eventually, moon landings.
 On the American side, versions of the Speedmaster were worn as private watches on spaceflights as early as 1962, but the real watershed moment came on 1 March 1965.
 After a gruelling battery of tests—including high and low temperatures and pressures, shocks, accelerations, vibrations, and humidity—the Omega Speedmaster was officially declared by NASA to be ‘Flight Qualified for all Manned Space Missions’, the only one to be approved out of four brands that had submitted their timepieces for consideration.